William Sampson (lawyer): Opposition to Andrew Jackson and Tammany Hall

 Despite the lack of support for legal reform, Sampson did not follow Duane and other radical elements within the dissolving Jeffersonian coalition into the Democratic Party of Andrew Jackson.
 Jackson stood both for the western expansion of slavery and in opposition to the policies Sampson believed necessary for the development of America's free-labor economy.
 In 1817–19, Sampson lobbied in Washington against the opposition of southern planters for protective import tariffs against foreign, mainly British, manufactured goods.

 In 1833, protesting the decision of Jackson (and his Secretary of the Treasury, Duane's son, William John Duane) to withdraw funds from the Second Bank of the United States, Sampson ran, unsuccessfully, for Congress.
 He was overwhelmed by the ability of the Tammany Hall Democratic Party machine to deliver the greater part of the growing Irish, and broader immigrant, vote.

 An indication of his diminished standing as a veteran United Irishman among the city's increasingly Catholic Irish community was the controversy surrounding his and MacNeven's decision in 1829 to raise a monument (at St. Paul's Chapel, Broadway) to their departed compatriot Thomas Addis Emmet and to do so, in part, with funds unused from those they had collected to support the final act of Catholic emancipation in the Ireland (Catholic entry to the Westminster Parliament).
 They found themselves denounced by the community's principal paper, the Irish Shield, as presumptuous and oligarchic and for failing in their gratitude toward Daniel O'Connell, the "Emancipator", to whom a monument was truly due.

 Last years and death

+In 1832, with some additions from the Irish Whig historian William Cooke Taylor, Sampson produced a third edition of his memoirs: Memoirs of William Sampson, an Irish Exile, written by himself; including particulars of his adventures in various parts of Europe, his confinement in the dungeons of the inquisition &c., &c. to which is added a brief historical sketch of the British connexion [sic] with Ireland and some observations on the present condition of America.
+In 1833, he in turn contributed notes for Taylor's two-volume History of Ireland from the Anglo-Norman invasion till the union of the country with Great Britain.

 Tended, as his physician, by William MacNeven, William Sampson died in December 1836.
 He was buried in the Riker Family graveyard on Long Island in what is now East Elmhurst, Queens, New York.
 The white marble tomb, erected by his wife, Grace, and daughter, Catherine, bore an inscription describing him as "An United Irishman [who] defended the cause of civil and religious liberty".
 He was later reinterred in Green-Wood Cemetery in Brooklyn, New York, where he is now buried in the same plot as Catherine's husband William Theobald Wolfe Tone and his mother Matilda Witherington Tone, the son and wife of the Irish revolutionary Wolfe Tone.

 His son, John Philpot Curran Sampson, Deputy Attorney General in Louisiana, pre-deceased him in 1820.